ripa1002/PasswordGeneratorLab/documentation/testing-document.md

 ## Comparative tests

 I tested execution speed of hash()-function in MD5 and SHA-1 classes.
 Two different length input strings were used; short input is 17 characters and long is 2412 characters.
 Both inputs are hashed 1 million times with both algos.
 These result values represent average of 3 test runs.
+Test runs of library implementations are run with earlier version of this project [find it here](https://github.com/ripa1002/PasswordGeneratorLab/tree/0ab8897b016c0d6ca183e9d20202d98b2672dc3d).

 **Results**